 Online, it’s all about website personalization at scale.
 The thing about online that positions it to deliver personal shopping experiences to customers at scale—much more efficiently than brick and mortar—is data.
 From the moment a visitor lands on a website, the site knows a lot about that visitor.
 How it got there, whether or not it has been to the site before, whether it’s on desktop or mobile—and this is just the tip of the iceberg.
 In order for retailers to create brick-and-mortar-style shopping experiences online, they actually have to use this easily available data and put it to action on their visitors.

 We recently asked our customers at Optimizely about whether or not they use visitor data to create segments.
 Half of our customer respondents said they have already divided their website visitors into meaningful audiences or segments.
 Of the half who haven’t yet done this, 95 percent are “Very Interested” or “Somewhat Interested” in doing so.
 Not surprisingly, lack of human resources and most of all time have been some of the biggest barriers to building a strategy to deliver more personalized experiences to customers—but you can’t say that it’s lack of technology.
 Segmentation technology is here.
-It’s straightforward and widely available (there’s even a free trial of it).
+It’s straightforward and widely available.
 Every website—no matter the type or purpose—can improve by moving from a one-size-fits-all site to one tailored for different visitor segments.

 Without a Conley or Ahrendts on your executive team, how will you (or are you) win(ning) big?
 What kind of interesting visitor segments have you created and what tools do you use to do it?